gih0004/Identifying_Orthologues/README.md

 ## Directory Structure

 - `Home/ortho-genomes` - Directory containing inout files for orthofinder for both genomes.
 Files should be:
-1. Genes_of_interest.fa = fasta file containing all sequences from genome A interested in finding in genome B
+1. Peptides_genome_a.fa = peptide sequences of all genes (proteome) from Genome A
-2. Peptides_genome_a.fa = peptide sequences of all genes (proteome) from Genome A
+2. Peptides_genome_b.fa = peptide sequences of all genes (proteome) from Genome B
 - `Home/` - Directory containing remaining input files for pipeline:
-3. Peptides_genome_b.fa = peptide sequences of all genes (proteome) from Genome B
+3. Genes_of_interest.fa = fasta file containing all CDS sequences from genome A interested in finding in genome B
 4. CDS_genome_b.fa= Gene coding seuqnece (CDS) from Genome B
 5. Gene_annotation.txt=  Text file that has one column with GOI_ID and a functional annotation on a different column ; Column name for this identifier should replace <'TF_ID'> in line 59 of this code